arkandias/geyser/README.md

 | `API_ADMIN_SECRET`            | **Required**  | API admin secret (bypass token authentication)                                                                        |
 | `OIDC_CLIENT_SECRET`          | **Required**  | Secret for Keycloak `app` client used by backend to authenticate users                                                |

-These environment variables are used by the administration script (see [this section](#administration-script) below) to compute many other variables.
+These environment variables are used by the administration script (see [Administration Script](#administration-script) below) to compute many other variables.
 Finally, all these environment variables are passed to the various services using the Compose file (`compose.yaml`).